-There are many things to do in Coral Bay and most are to do with the town being on the doorstep to Ningaloo Reef.
+The best things to do in Coral Bay centre around the town being right on Ningaloo Reef.
 Coral Bay is 1100 kilometres north of Perth and is a popular family beachside holiday spot.
 It has great weather year round and is metres from the world heritage listed Ningaloo Reef in the Ningaloo Marine Park.
 It is one of the best locations in Australia to access a fringing coral reef.
 Get ready to do everything from swimming with colourful fish to snorkelling with whale sharks and manta rays.

 Disclosure: Please note that some links in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.

 - Relax at Bills Bay Beach